Grilling the Perfect Burger: 8 Mistakes Even Seasoned Cooks Make

 Picking up a bag of pre-made burger patties at the grocery store is definitely tempting, especially if you’re pressed for time.
 But the best results start with the freshest possible meat.
 You’ll also have more control over the type and fat content of your meat (more on that in #2).

-It’s ridiculously simple to make burger patties from scratch—check out our step-by-step guide.
+It’s ridiculously simple to make burger patties from scratch—here’s our guide to easy homemade burgers.

 Mistake #2: Grabbing the wrong pack of meat

-You can make delicious burgers from ground turkey, ground chicken or even black beans, like these.
-But when it comes to making the best-ever burger, we like to stick to the classic: ground beef.
+You can make delicious ground turkey burgers, ground chicken burgers or even our favorite black bean burger recipe, but when it comes to meat-lovers, we stick to the classic: ground beef.

 The real trick here is to choose ground beef with a higher fat content.
 The leaner the beef, the drier your burger will be.
 Ground sirloin is the leanest, then ground round, ground chuck and lastly, ground beef.
 The package will tell you the lean-to-fat ratio.
 85-15 is too low for a tasty burger; it’ll be too dry.
-70-30 makes a super juicy, indulgent burger, and it’s our favorite to cook with.
+70-30 makes the best grilled burger, and it’s our favorite to cook with.

 Mistake #3: Over-handling the meat

 We love adding seasonings, spices and extra ingredients to boost the flavor of our burgers (garlic powder and chopped onions are my faves).
 But over-mixing and mashing the meat will turn it into a dense, dry puck.

-An easy trick to avoid overworking: Combine any add-ins in a separate bowl first.
+An easy trick to shaping the perfect burger: Combine any add-ins in a separate bowl first.
 Then, gently work the mixture into the ground meat by pressing it in with two forks.
 Stop as soon as the ingredients look evenly dispersed.

 Mistake #4: Skipping the easy trick to making perfect patties